The Algarve West Coast. Some of the best coastal scenery in Europe awaits you here, pristine, deserted beaches and rugged cliffs will captivate you.

 Honda S2000 in the Algarve

-300 days of sunshine each year in the Algarve make driving a convertible a real pleasure.
-Though I have to say when we lived in the Algarve full time during July and August the top only came down for half an hour or so then up it went and airco on.
+300 days of sunshine each year make holidays in the Algarve very popular and driving a convertible a real pleasure.
+No better place to get your top down!
+I have to say though when we lived in the Algarve full-time, during July and August, the top only came down for half an hour or so then up it went and airco on.
 Those months are just too hot to drive without airco!
-The rest of the year though is perfect and now that we only spend winters here we take every opportunity to zip around the twisties here in Monchique with the wind in my grey hair!
+The rest of the year though is perfect and now that we only spend winters here we take every opportunity to zip around the twisties here in Monchique with the wind in my (grey) hair!
+(Weather Statistics)

-We also try to get away for a few days here and there, New Year in Cadiz Spain, the weather was glorious with temps in the high teens, no rain and blue skys a great trip only spoiled by the rudeness of the local Spanish people.
+We also try to get away for a few days here and there, New Year in Cadiz Spain, the weather was glorious with temps in the high teens, no rain and blue sky, a great trip, only spoiled by the rudeness of the local Spanish people.
 Well there you go symptoms of Brexit perhaps?

-Our Honda is popular with the wildlife too, this Javali, (wild boar) was inquisitive and kindly left his muddy nose print on my car door, bless him!
+Our Honda is popular with the wildlife too, this Javali, (wild boar) was inquisitive and kindly left his muddy nose print on my pride and joy, bless him!

-Slalom at one of the Portuguese Honda S Dois Mil weekends in the north of Portugal.
-A typical winters day on the west coast of the Algarve.
+Slalom at one of the Portuguese Honda S2000 weekends in the north of Portugal.

 The vote for Brexit hit British travelers in the wallet, but trips to Portugal soften the blow.
 Yes, it takes the euro, but the country remains one of the most affordable destinations on the Continent, offering visitors the elegance of Western Europe at Eastern European prices.
 In fact, in its 2017 Holiday Money Report, the Post Office Travel Money declared The Algarve the cheapest of 44 European destinations.
 Families can find particular savings in the shoulder seasons, at October half term, for example, when family hotels still have great sports and kids’ clubs, but at lower prices than in the summer months.
 Why not check out our rates: Villas in Algarve for rent (rates)